.

 • Toxicology

-The platform also includes modules for laboratory billing/lab revenue cycle management (lab RCM) and direct-to-consumer lab testing (TestDirectly and TestDirectly.com), making LigoLab the only LIS company with an all-in-one lab informatics solution.
+The platform also includes modules for lab revenue cycle management (lab RCM) and direct-to-consumer lab testing (TestDirectly and TestDirectly.com), making LigoLab the only pathology lab software company with an all-in-one lab informatics solution.

 For labs interested in modernizing and efficiently scaling their businesses, the LigoLab platform offers the latest technological advantages and medical LIS pricing options to fit any budget.

-To learn more about our pricing, click on the link below.
+To learn more about LigoLab’s pricing, click below.

-To learn more about our pathology lab software solutions and speak with a laboratory information system product specialist, please CLICK HERE and schedule a personalized consultation.
+To learn more about LigoLab’s advanced pathology lab software solutions for lab information system operations and lab billing workflows, and speak with a laboratory information system product specialist, please CLICK HERE and schedule a personalized consultation.

 Michael Kalinowski